incubrain/nuxt3-saas-starter/README.md

 ## Upcoming Content

 Stay tuned for expansive documentation and a video course covering in-depth details of the project.
 This course will be available for a nominal fee, providing you with a comprehensive understanding of the starter template and how you can maximize its potential.

-## Special Acknowledgements

-This project has been inspired and guided by various resources and discussions within the SaaS community.
-We would like to extend our heartfelt appreciation to all the contributors and mentors who've shared their insights.

 ## Externals Setup